bigcommerce/point-of-sale-foundation/README.md

 ![POS-provider-mongodb](https://storage.googleapis.com/bigcommerce-production-dev-center/images/POS-provider-mongodb.png)

 We highly recommend using MongoDB, but if you would like to use another type of database, you will need to update the configuration to work with the database of your choice.
-View the available database options here: https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/data-sources/)
+View the available database options here: https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/data-sources/

-Copy the the `DATABASE_URL` generated from Mongo Cloud ( https://cloud.mongodb.com).
+Mongo Cloud (https://cloud.mongodb.com) generates the `DATABASE_URL` as shown in the setup instructions below.
 In a later step, you will need the `DATABASE_URL` to update the environment variable in .env file.

 Click on the arrow below and follow the Mongo Cloud setup instructions.